 Why Basmati Rice is the best rice for making Mexican Rice

-Short grain rice, such as sushi rice, is even worse for this recipe because it’s sticky.
-You don’t want the cilantro to get sticky and gooey.
+- Short grain rice, such as sushi rice, is even worse for this recipe because it’s sticky.

 How to cook perfect Basmati rice

-COVER WITH A TIGHT LID – You want the water to evaporate slowly and a tight fitting lid will ensure just that.
+- COVER WITH A TIGHT LID – The water should evaporate slowly and a tight fitting lid will ensure just that.

 While the rice is simmering, chop the cilantro and seed and chop the jalapeno pepper.
 If you don’t like spicy food, skip the pepper or just put half of it in.